juchong/racecar_ws/README.md

 - - -
 ### How to install and run

+Make sure you have the following installed
+- git
+- ROS Kinetic

 ###### Note: Make sure you have git configured to gitlab before installing.

 **1. First clone the git repository with the updated submodules**